 Remote is the term used to refer to the repository hosted in Github.
 A developer’s or company’s local Git repository hosted in Github or any other Git host platform (Bitbucket, GitKraken, etc) for sharing and collaboration is generally called Remote repository.

 Note that remote is a generic term used to refer to a repository in Github.
-In other words, remote can be used to refer to your origin as well as upstream.
+In other words, the remote can be used to refer to your origin as well as upstream.
 Don’t worry, if this statement doesn’t make sense right now.
 This will be elaborated once the terms origin and upstream are explained.